Explanation User Interfaces: A Systematic Literature Review

 This research question \revi{has a more algorithmic-centric perspective and} examines the connection between the algorithms used to generate explanations and how these are conveyed through \acp{XUI}.
-To structure the analysis, we utilised the taxonomy proposed by \citeauthor{Guidotti2019Survey} \cite{Guidotti2019Survey}, as outlined in \Cref{sec:xai}, which categorises \ac{XAI} techniques based on their methodological characteristics and their application to \ac{AI} models.
-Additionally, we consider the framework described by \citeauthor{Gunning2019DARPAs} to classify explanations modalities (i.e., how explanations are conveyed to users through different \revi{media}). \revi{In this context, the term solution is intentionally used in a broad sense, referring to any \ac{XUI} component or approach---consistent with the \ac{DARPA} \ac{XAI} definition---that mediates the interaction between the user and the explanation provided by an \ac{XAI} system (See \Cref{sec:xui}).}
+To structure the analysis, we utilised the taxonomy proposed by \citet{Guidotti2019Survey}, as outlined in \Cref{sec:xai}, which categorises \ac{XAI} techniques based on their methodological characteristics and their application to \ac{AI} models.
+Additionally, we consider the framework described by \citet{Gunning2019DARPAs} \revi{to classify explanation} modalities (i.e., how explanations are conveyed to users through different \revi{media}). \revi{In this context, the term solution is intentionally used in a broad sense, referring to any \ac{XUI} component or approach---consistent with the \ac{DARPA} \ac{XAI} definition---that mediates the interaction between the user and the explanation provided by an \ac{XAI} system (See \Cref{sec:xui}).}

 \paragraph{\revi{Summary of findings}} \revi{The most common \ac{XAI} solutions in \acp{XUI} are feature importance, counterfactual explanations, and Shapley values, while the most common \ac{AI} models are neural networks, ensembles, and transparent models.
 Some \ac{XAI} solutions are more present for certain \ac{AI} models (e.g., neural activation techniques are used with neural networks, explanation decision trees are used with reinforcement learning models).
 Most \acp{XUI} use visual-based explanations, most commonly employing heatmaps, barcharts, and trend lines.
 Textual explanations are also widely used. \ac{XUI} systems often consist of interactive \ac{UI}.}

-\subsection{Relationships Between AI Systems and Explainability Techniques}
+\subsubsection{\revi{Relationships Between AI Systems and Explainability Techniques}}

-\Cref{tab:AI_alg} summarises the \ac{AI} algorithms employed in the surveyed studies.
-Neural networks prevail over the other techniques, followed by ensemble methods and white-box models.
-These results highlight the prevalence of complex, opaque models like neural networks, which require \ac{XAI} techniques to enhance interpretability.